 Elastic APM consists of four components:

-APM agents are open source libraries written in the same language as your application.
-You install them into your application as you would install any other library.
-The agents hook into your application and start collecting performance metrics and errors automatically when your application starts.
-All data that gets collected by agents is buffered for a short period and sent on to APM Server.
-This happens once per minute, by default.
+APM agents are open source libraries written in the same language as your service.
+You install them into your service as you would install any other library.
+They instrument your code and collect performance data and errors at runtime.
+This data is buffered for a short period and sent on to APM Server.

-APM Server is an open source application written in Go which runs on your servers.
-It listens on port 8200 by default and receives data from agents periodically.
-The API is a simple JSON based HTTP API.
-APM Server builds Elasticsearch documents from the data received from agents.
-These documents are stored in an Elasticsearch cluster.
-A single APM Server process can typically handle data from hundreds of agents.
+APM Server is an open source application written in Go which typically runs on dedicated servers.
+It listens on port 8200 by default and receives data from agents through a JSON HTTP API.
+Then it creates documents from that data and stores them in Elasticsearch.

 Elasticsearch is a highly scalable open-source full-text search and analytics engine.
 It allows you to store, search, and analyze big volumes of data quickly and in near real time.
 Elasticsearch is used to store APM performance metrics and make use of its aggregations.

 Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
 You use Kibana to search, view, and interact with data stored in Elasticsearch.
 You an use Kibana to visualize APM data by utilizing the dedicated APM UI bundled in Basic license, or the pre-built, open source, Kibana dashboards that can be loaded directly via the APM Kibana UI.

 APM agents capture different types of information from within their instrumented applications, known as events.

 Events can be